Duilio Poggiolini: The health bribery scandal

-Honors
+Honours

 The awards received by him were revoked in the aftermath of the previously mentioned scandal, by decree from the president, on November 26, 2014.

 Infected blood products

 Duilio Poggiolini was also investigated by the Prosecutor of Trento following a series of infections with HIV and hepatitis C occurred in the early 1990s through the transfusion of pockets of plasma that had not been adequately controlled, provided by the Marcucci property group of Guelph Marcucci.
 Between 1985 and 2008 2605 victims were found of transfusion with contaminated blood plasma and blood derivatives.
 66,000 claims have come from patients to the Ministry of Health.
 By December 2008 approximately 49,000 people have received a check for 1,080 euros every two months.
 The claim that the State has asked Italian Duilio Poggiolini is 60 million.

-Blood products, in particular sandoglobuline for the treatment of hemophilia, were not checked for the presence of viruses or treated with viral inactivation, which led to the distribution and sale of infectious material and patients were infected.
+Blood products, in particular sandoglobuline for the treatment of hemophilia, were not checked for the presence of viruses or treated with viral inactivation, which led to the distribution and sale of infectious material that was administered to patients who subsequently became infected.

 On 27 December 2007, Maria Vittoria De Simone, ordered the Public Prosecutor of Naples to charge Duilio Poggiolini and 10 other suspects for manslaughter.
 Consequently, 25 years after the first deaths from AIDS among hemophiliacs, a historic criminal trial commenced for hundreds of dead Italians.

-On 31 July 2008 the Public Prosecutor of Naples requested the indictment of Duilio Poggiolini and ten other defendants for manslaughter.
+On 31 July 2008, the Public Prosecutor of Naples requested the indictment of Duilio Poggiolini and ten other defendants for manslaughter.
 In 2011, the last of 8 people who had been infected as a result of the blood products involved in the trial died, resulting in Poggiolini's eventual acquittal on March 25, 2019.